Farhad Hafezi

 Hafezi is considered to be a leading expert and key opinion leader in the development and translation of CXL and its multiple applications in the field of ophthalmology, including the treatment of corneal ectatic disorders like keratoconus, pellucid marginal degeneration and post-LASIK ectasia.
-Hafezi and his colleagues have also pioneered the use of CXL for the treatment of corneal infections, calling the technique “photoactivated chromophore for infectious keratitis cross-linking”, or PACK-CXL.
+Hafezi and his colleagues have also pioneered the use of CXL for the treatment of corneal infections, calling the technique "photoactivated chromophore for infectious keratitis cross-linking", or PACK-CXL.

 Hafezi has published almost 200 articles in various peer-reviewed scientific journals since 1993, including Nature Medicine, Nature Genetics, Investigative Ophthalmology & Visual Science (IOVS), the Journal of Refractive Surgery, and Cell Death & Differentiation.

 His work in the field of corneal collagen cross-linking has led him to receive a number of international awards.
-In 2014, 2016, and again, in 2018, his peers ranked Hafezi as one of the top 100 most influential people in ophthalmology.
+In 2014, 2016, 2018, 2020 and 2023 his peers ranked Hafezi as one of the top 100 most influential people in ophthalmology.

-He is currently a professor of ophthalmology at the University of Geneva, an adjunct clinical professor of ophthalmology at the Keck School of Medicine, University of Southern California, a research group leader of the Ocular Cell Biology Group at the Center for Applied Biotechnology and Molecular Medicine at the University of Zurich, a visiting professor at the University of Wenzhou, China and medical director of the ELZA Institute.
+He is currently a professor of ophthalmology at the University of Geneva, an adjunct clinical professor of ophthalmology at the Keck School of Medicine, University of Southern California, a research group leader of the Ocular Cell Biology Group at the Center for Applied Biotechnology and Molecular Medicine at the University of Zurich, a visiting professor at the University of Wenzhou, China, a research professor of ophthalmology at the NYU Grossman School of Medicine, and medical director of the ELZA Institute.